-Dovey walked slowly down Central Avenue.
-In the distance she could see lanterns from the Juneteenth picnic hanging near the Oven.
-On her left was the bank, lower than any of the churches but seeming nevertheless to hog the street.
-Neither brother had wanted a second floor like the Haven bank had, where the Lodge kept its quarters.
-They didn't want traffic into their building for any reason other than bank business.
-The Haven bank their father owned collapsed for a whole lot of reasons and one of them, Steward maintained, was having Lodge meetings on the premises.
-"Ravels the concentration," he'd said.
-Three streets beyond, on her right, next to Patricia Best's house, was the school where Dovey had taught while the ranch house was being completed.
-Pat ran the school by herself now, with Reverend Misner and tk filling in for tk and tk.
-The flowers and vegetables on one side of the school were an extension of the garden in front of Pat's own house.
-Dovey turned into St. Matthew Street.
-The moon's light glittered white fences gone slant in an effort to hold back foxglove, iris, sunflowers, cosmos, daylilies while alba and silver king pressed through the spaces between the slats below.
-The night sky, like a handsome lid, held the perfume down, saving it, intensifying it, refusing it the slightest breeze on which to escape.
-Touching the picckets lining the path, Dovey climbed the steps.
-There on the porch she hesitated and thought of turning back to call on Olive who had not attended the meeting.
-She changed her mind and opened the door.
+Touching the pickets lining the path, Dovey climbed the steps.
+There on the porch she hesitated and thought of turning back to call on Olive who had left the meeting early.
+Olive worried her; seemed to have periods of frailty not related to the death of her sons three years ago.
+Dovey paused then changed her mind and opened the door.
 Or tried to.
-It was locked--again.
+It was locked-again.
 Something Steward had recently begun that made her furious: bolting the house as though it were a bank too.
 Dovey was sure theirs was the only locked door in Ruby.
 What was he afraid of?
 She patted the dish under a pot of hosta and picked up the skeleton key.
 Before that first time, but never again, there was a sign.
 She had been upstairs tidying the little foreclosed house and paused to look through a bedroom window.
 Down below the leaf heavy trees were immobile as a painting.
 July.
 Dry.
 One hundred one degrees.
 Still, opening the windows would freshen the room that had been empty for a year.
-It took her a moment--a tap here, a yank or two--but she managed finally to raise the window all the way up and lean forward to see what was left of the garden.
+It took her a moment-a tap here, a yank or two-but she managed finally to raise the window all the way up and lean forward to see what was left of the garden.
 From her position in the window the trees hid most of the back yard and she stretched a bit to see beyond their spread.
 Then a mighty hand dug deep into a giant sack and threw fistfuls of petals into the air.
 Or so it seemed.
 Butterflies.
-A trembling highway of persimmon colored wings cut across the tree tops forever--then disappeared.
+A trembling highway of persimmon colored wings cut across the green tree tops forever-then disappeared.
 Later, as she sat in a rocker under those trees, he came by.
 She had never seen him before and did not recognize any local family in his features.
-He was walking quickly, as though late for an appointment, using this yard as a shortcut to some place else.
+At first she thought it was Menus, Harper's son, who drank.
+But this man was walking straight and quickly, as though late for an appointment, using this yard as a shortcut to some place else.
 Perhaps he heard the light cry of her rocker.
 Perhaps he wondered whether his trespass was safe.
 In any case, when he turned and saw her he smiled raising a palm in greeting.
-"Hello," she called.
+"Afternoon," she called.

 He changed his direction and came near to where she sat.

 "You from around here?"
 "Close," he said, but he did not move his lips to say so.

 He needed a haircut.